khaldoun-xyz/standard/README.md

 # The Standard

-Khaldoun wants to help its clients do more with less.
-This starts with you.
+High standards are a key to progress.
 We want you to feel like a surfer who moves forward effortlessly.
 To help you get there, we created The Standard.
-It is our way of work codified.
+It is Khaldoun's way of work codified.

+Khaldoun is a Tunisian-German AI boutique that helps its members do more with less.
 The Standard is our greatest asset and we teach it to you free of charge.
 In return, we expect you to apply it on a daily basis.

-Should you ever decide to leave Khaldoun and join another organisation, they'll be very lucky to have you - thanks in part to The Standard.

-## Standard #1: Asynchronous weekly updates
+## Standard #1: Weekly priorities check

-Every Monday you'll reflect on last week's progress and write up a plan for the coming week.
+Every Monday we write down around 3 focus areas for the week.
+And we reflect on last week's progress.
 Everybody is invited to comment.

-Writing down your thoughts helps you think things through.
-And if there is no relevant update in weeks, we'll notice.
+We do it in a company-internal public format, but that is less important.
+Just take some time and give your week an intention.

 ![Demo Weekly Plan](./docs/imgs/screenshot-weekly_plan.png)